QuasimodoCodes/Fuzzy_Temp/README.md

 ---

-##  Project Implementation & Core Logic
+##  Project Implementation and Core Logic

 This assistant uses a combination of technologies: **Fuzzy Logic** for occupancy and prediction, a **Mamdani FIS** for action selection, an **OpenAI LLM** for explanations, and **Gradio** for the UI.